roshan0099/null/README.md

 ## Update

-So far null is in its bare bones, it has variable declarition which are string and int plus null also supports array (early stage).
-There is a space left for function declaration and calling which need to be emended a big time.
+So far null is in its bare bones, it has variable declaritions like string and int plus null also supports array (early stage).
+There is a space left for function declaration and calling that need to be emended a big time.
 Currently working on some built-in functions.

 ## Features